Skip to navigation

 A cow on the platform at Khurda Road train station, as I finally left Puri

-1 A wonderful establishment where the food was good, and the menu was an entertainment in itself.
+1 A wonderful establishment where the food is good, and the menu is an entertainment in itself.
 In true Indian style, spelling is an optional extra, and at Raju's you can dine in true dyslexic decadence.
 Why not try the freshly squeezed Grage Juice while you munch on your Butter Huney Toast?
 A bowl of Museli in the morning is good for the soul, and the soup range is extensive: Espinach Cheese Soup, Massrum Soup and that old favourite Hot & Soup are all available.
 Under the heading Our Cripspy Teat you can sample the Spinch Pokara, and staying on the spinach theme there's Spinch with Cheese and Spinch with Coconut Fry.
-Fish lovers adore the Tunna Stack and Lobstar by Order, and for people who like their food cold, they can check out the Chilly Chicken.
+Fish lovers adore the Tunna Stack and Lobstar by Order, and for people who like their food cold, you can check out the Chilly Chicken.
 And if that isn't enough to get the taste buds rolling, you can spend hours trying to decide between the Macaroni Tomato with Cheese Sauce and the Tomato Cheese Macaroni.
 What a glorious place!

 2 A true Indian obsession, pan, pronounced 'parn', is possibly the most revolting thing I've ever tasted.
 The equivalent of the betel nut in Indonesia, pan is a combination of tobacco, betel nut, lime paste (that's lime as in lime ash, not the fruit) and various strange spices and condiments.
 It's chewed, and results in huge numbers of red-coloured stains on the pavement as people spit out their accumulated saliva and, eventually, the pan itself.
-It sounds foul, and indeed it is: I tried pan in Puri, and the experience lasted about five seconds before I realised it's definitely an acquired taste.
+It sounds foul, and indeed it is; I tried pan in Puri, and the experience lasted about five seconds before I realised it's definitely an acquired taste.
 God knows who first decided to chew betel nuts, but whoever did started off an Asian craze, 'craze' being the operative word.